Form 8955-SSA FAQs

 - Late Filing Penalty: $25 for each day the form is late (with no maximum).

 Additional information about these penalties is available on the IRS website here.

 How do I pay the penalties?
 Do I send them in when I file the form?

 According to the IRS website, you should not voluntarily mail in any payment of penalties.
 If they decide to assess a penalty, they will contact you directly with details.

-There has be an increase in telephone scams in which a caller claims to be from the IRS and demands payment of a penalty.
-It is important to note that that in the event a penalty is assessed, the contact you receive from the IRS will be by letter sent via U.S. mail.
+There has been an increase in telephone scams in which a caller claims to be from the IRS and demands payment of a penalty.
+It is important to note that in the event a penalty is assessed, the contact you receive from the IRS will be by letter sent via U.S. mail.

 Is there a delinquent filer program that I can use to voluntarily correct the late filing?